NitinKumarPanchal/My-portofolio/content/posts/post-12.md

 ## This Project covered

-In this tutorial, we'll build a RESTful API that implements the CRUD (Create, Read, Update, Delete) operations for an employee.
+In this tutorial, we'll build a RESTful API that implements the CRUD (Create, Read, Update, Delete) operations for an product.
 For data persistence, we'll be using a MongoDB Atlas cluster.

-We'll be building an employee management web application.
+We'll be building an product management web application.
 The interface will have the following pages:

 - View all Product
 - Add to Product